Amanda K. Pooler

 Amanda Pooler

 Amanda K. Pooler is counsel in Weil’s Securities Litigation practice.
 Amanda’s practice focuses on shareholder fiduciary duty and securities litigation in courts throughout the country, as well as counseling public company boards, board committees, and senior management with respect to a broad range of corporate governance and business matters.
-She also has experience representing and counseling limited partnerships and LLCs in both litigation and business transactions.

 Amanda’s recent experience includes: